fvargaspiedra/RSSummarizer/consumer/README.md

 To install MongoDB, depending on your OS you can download it from here: https://www.mongodb.com/download-center/community and follow the installation instructions depending on your OS.

 For Mac, you can follow these instructions: https://treehouse.github.io/installation-guides/mac/mongo-mac.html.
 Make sure you create the /data/db directory after installing.

+Refer to the main README.md file for more details on installation and testing.

 # Authors